- Form a Company Now!+

 Same as “Employer Identification Number.”

 A corporation first formed outside of Delaware authorized to conduct business within the State of Delaware.

 The act by which the Attorney General or the Chancery Court forfeits the charter of a corporation due to the corporation’s abuse, misuse or nonuse of its corporate powers.

 An annual tax levied upon all corporations and LLCs for the privilege of being incorporated or formed in Delaware.
-All LLCs pay franchise tax of $300 as of July 1, 2014.
-The minimum franchise tax for corporations is $225 as of July 1, 2014.
-Make a payment online.
+All LLCs pay Franchise Tax of $300.
+The minimum amount of Franchise Tax due for corporations with less than 5,000 authorized shares is $225.

 Harvard can provide assistance throughout the life of your company.
 These custom services are the most popular with our clients: